rtCamp/Frappe-Manager/docs/commands/ssl.md

 Lists one bench by default, including its domains that have no certificate yet. 'all' lists every bench and the external domains together, and --standalone lists only the external Docker project domains.

 The DNS Provider column names the \[ssl.dns_providers] credential set each DNS-01 certificate authenticates with, "default" for the unlabelled account, and "(missing)" when the label or the default account is not stored at either scope.
+Any row that is not a DNS-01 certificate reads "N/A".

 **Usage**: